nLab algebraic variety

 Idea

-In algebraic geometry, algebraic variety (not to be confused with variety of algebras) is a scheme which is integral, separated and of finite type over an algebraically closed field kk.
+In algebraic geometry, algebraic varieties (not to be confused with varieties of algebras) are schemes which are integral, separated and of finite type over an algebraically closed field kk.

-Classically, the term algebraic variety referred to a scheme as above which is further quasi-projective, i.e. admits a locally closed embedding into projective space.
+Classically, the term algebraic variety referred to schemes as above which are further quasi-projective, i.e. admit locally closed embeddings into projective spaces.
 Thus, these were objects which locally are cut out inside projective space as the geometric locus of zeros of a set of polynomial equations in finitely many variables.
 (The first example of an algebraic variety which is not quasi-projective was given by Nagata?.)

 Historically, there were several formalisms of various schools including the Italian school of algebraic geometry in the early 20th century (Veronese, Castelnuovo, Severi, …), the American school between the two wars (Oscar Zariski), Andre Weil), the abstract varieties of Jean-Pierre Serre and finally the language of schemes introduced by the Grothendieck school.
 One should note that in the case of (esp. projective) varieties over complex numbers there is an additional possibility to work using complex-analytic tools and complex topology.